The English Constitution: Summary

 Bagehot began his book by saying, in effect: do not be fooled by constitutional theories (the ‘paper description’) and formal institutional continuities (‘connected outward sameness’) – concentrate instead on the real centres of power and the practical working of the political system (‘living reality’).
 He dismissed the two theories of the division of powers (between legislature, executive and judiciary) and of ‘checks and balances’ (between the monarchical, aristocratic and democratic elements of the constitution) as ‘erroneous’.
 What was crucial, he insisted, was to understand the difference between the ‘dignified parts’ of the constitution and the ‘efficient parts’ (admitting that they were not ‘separable with microscopic accuracy’).
 The former ‘excite and preserve the reverence of the population’, the latter are ‘those by which it, in fact, works and rules’.

 England had a ‘double set’ of institutions – the dignified ones ‘impress the many’ while the efficient ones ‘govern the many’.
 The dignified or ‘theatrical’ parts of the system played the essential role of winning and sustaining the loyalty and confidence of the mass of ordinary people whose political capacities were minimal or non-existent; they helped the state to gain authority and legitimacy, which the efficient institutions could then use.
 Bagehot was an unashamed elitist who believed bleakly that the ‘lower orders’ and the ‘middle orders’ were ‘narrow-minded, unintelligent, incurious’.
 Throughout The English Constitution, there are references to ‘the coarse, dull, contracted multitude’, ‘the poor and stupid’, ‘the vacant many’, ‘the clownish mass’.

-The dignified parts of the constitution were complicated, imposing, old and venerable; but the efficient parts were simple and modern.
+The dignified parts of the constitution were complicated, imposing, old, and venerable, but the efficient parts were simple.
 The ‘efficient secret’ at the heart of it all was ‘the close union’ and ‘nearly complete fusion’ of executive and legislative powers in the Cabinet - the ‘board of control’ which rules the nation.
 ‘The use of the Queen, in a dignified capacity, is incalculable’, opened the chapters of the book dealing with the monarchy.
 It acted as a ‘disguise’ and strengthened the government through its combination of mystique and pageantry.
-He famously summed up the monarch's role as involving ‘the right to be consulted, the right to encourage, the right to warn’.
+He famously summarized the monarch's role as involving ‘the right to be consulted, the right to encourage, the right to warn’.